Conditions of Use

 These documents detail all the usage conditions that apply to Eurail and Interrail Passes.
 They serve as supplements to the Pass Guides provided with the purchase of your Eurail or Interrail Pass.

 If you have experienced three or more train delays of more than 60 minutes each during your Interrail or Eurail trip, you may be eligible for a monetary compensation for your inconvenience.
 Please read the Eurail Group G.I.E.
 Delay Compensation Policy below carefully, and use the Delay Compensation Form to apply for compensation.

 Eurail Group G.I.E.’s delay compensation policy is based on Regulation (EC) No 1371/2007 of the European Parliament and the Council of 23rd October 2007 on rail passengers’ rights and obligations (PRR) and on the General Conditions of Carriage for Rail Passengers (GCC-CIV/PRR).

 1. What is covered by Eurail Group G.I.E.’s delay compensation policy?

 The objective of the Eurail Group G.I.E.’s delay compensation policy is to compensate you for the inconvenience caused as a result of disruptions during your trip.

-The delay compensation policy applies to delays sustained while travelling with a railway company participating in the Eurail or Interrail Pass Products within or partly within the territory of a Member State of the EU, Switzerland or Norway.
+The delay compensation policy applies to delays sustained while travelling with a railway company participating in the Eurail or Interrail Pass Products.
 The compensation policy applies to all types of Rail Passes, managed by Eurail Group G.I.E., except for Complimentary Passes.